tlswg/tls13-spec/draft-ietf-tls-tls13.md

 #### Negotiated Groups

-When sent by the client, the "supported_groups" extension indicates the (EC)DHE groups which the client supports, ordered from most preferred to least preferred.
+When sent by the client, the "supported_groups" extension indicates the named groups which the client supports, ordered from most preferred to least preferred.

 Note: In versions of TLS prior to TLS 1.3, this extension was named